du2x/du2x.github.io/_posts/2016-04-06-jwt-brief-overview.markdown

 Now let's compare JWT against other token standards: **Simple Web Tokens (SWT)** and **Security Assertion Markup Language (SAML)**

-As JSON is less verbose than XML, when it is encoded its size is also smaller, making JWT more compact than SAML.
+As JSON is less verbose than XML, when it is encoded its size is also smaller, making JWT more compact than the SAML token.
 This makes JWT a good choice to be passed in HTML and HTTP environments.
 In fact, a JWT could be passed as an URL parameter.

 Security-wise, SWT can only be symmetricly signed by a shared secret using the HMAC algorithm.
 However, JWT and SAML tokens can use a public/private key pair in the form of a X.509 certificate for signing.
 Signing XML with XML Digital Signature without introducing obscure security holes is very difficult when compared to the simplicity of signing JSON.